saranyamohandas/TriviaGame/README.md

 ----
-Homework  - JavaScript Assignment 2 - Trivia Game
+# JavaScript - Trivia Game
 ___

 ### This is a quiz game that has been developed using HTML,CSS,bootstrap,javascript and jquery library.